 The 2022 General Assembly enacted Chapter 388, which updates Va.
 Code § 56-585.1:8, as part of the Virginia Clean Economy Act, related to municipal net energy metering.
 The legislation updates provisions related to American Electric Power's participation in a municipal net energy metering pilot program and creates similar requirements for a municipal net energy metering pilot program for Dominion Energy Virginia, with a duration of the pilot program for Dominion Energy Virginia until July 1, 2028.
-The legislation directs the SCC to review the municipal net energy metering pilot program for Dominion Energy Virginia in 2024 and every two years thereafter and clarifies that the aggregated capacity of generation facilities subject to a net metering pilot program conducted by any utility shall not be considered part of the aggregate net metering cap established pursuant to the Virginia Clean Economy Act.
-However, the aggregated capacity of generation facilities under each utility's pilot program that is part of a third-party power purchase agreement shall constitute a portion of the existing limit on pilot programs with third-party power purchase agreements.
+The legislation directs the SCC to review the municipal net energy metering pilot program for Dominion Energy Virginia in 2024 and every two years thereafter and clarifies that the aggregated capacity of generation facilities subject to a net metering pilot program conducted by any utility shall not be considered part of the aggregated capacity of generation facilities under each utility's pilot program that is part of a third-party power purchase agreement shall constitute a portion of the existing limit on pilot programs with third-party power purchase agreements.